MasonDoherty/MasonDoherty/README.md

   </summary>
   <details>
     <summary><h2><strong>Chapter 1: Call of Duty - A Journey Through the USMC Infantry</strong></h2></summary>
-    Joining the United States Marine Corps as an infantryman, Mason Doherty embarks on a challenging and transformative journey.
+    Joining the United States Marine Corps as an Anti-Tank Missleman, Mason Doherty embarks on a challenging and transformative journey.
 From the training grounds to the battlefield, he hones his leadership skills and learns the true essence of dedication and perseverance.
   </details>
   <details>
     <summary><h2><strong>Chapter 2: Leading the Charge - A Shift in Mission</strong></h2></summary>